About data blending

 For example, the screenshot below shows the Blend Data panel with 3 data sources: Website A, Website B, and Mobile Apps A. The join key is the Source dimension.
 The blended data source created from this includes all the records from Website A, along with any records from Website B and Mobile Apps A that share the same Source values as Website A.

-Technically, a blended data source is the product of a left outer join operation.
+In data science terms, a blended data source is the product of a left outer join operation.
 In a left outer join of table A and table B, the result is all the records of Data source A and those records in Data source B that share the same key values.

 The diagram below illustrates a left outer join of data sources A and B. The blended data source includes all the records contained by the green circle.